robmasocco/AOS-TAG/ideas.md

 - *__randomize_layout* of some structs?
 - Docs in here:
     - A README for SCTH.
-    - Noted on module locking.
+    - Noted on module locking, as above.